RamGoenka/RamGoenka/README.md

 :large_blue_diamond: I am interested in web development, mainly front-end but I can work on back-end if needed :thumbsup:.
 I am also interested in Data Science :bar_chart:, and learning more about algorithms and the intersections between Computer Science, Statistics and Mathematics :thought_balloon:

-:large_blue_diamond: Currently I am working on my Discord bot 'pixel' and I am working on this project in discord.py!
+:large_blue_diamond: Currently I am working on my Discord bot 'pixel' in Python (discord.py)!